chris10davies/MSDS692-Data-Science-Practicum/README.md

 ### Clustering/K-medoids/Latent Semantic Analysis(LSA)

-The TF-IDF vector was combined into a dataframe with current employee, former employee, and rating.
-Sentiment analysis was left off due to the accuracy issues previously explained.
-Latent Semantic Analysis (LSA) was then used for feature reduction to improve some performance issues.
-LSA reduced the Google dataset to 150 components that explained 79% of the variance and Tesla to 150 components that explained 84% of the variance.
+Latent Semantic Analysis (LSA) was used on the TF-IDF vector for feature reduction to improve some performance issues.
+LSA reduced the Google dataset to 400 components that explained 78% of the variance and Tesla to 400 components that explained 79% of the variance.

 Dr. George recommended using k-medoids as the clustering algorithm because it is know to work better with sparse data.
 There were not many k-medoid options int Pythons so I went with the pyclustering library.

 To get the optimal number of clusters pyclustering's silhouette was utilized.
 It works a little differently from my understanding of other silhouette methods.
-Instead of evaluating and the results of the clustering model and then making adjustments, pyclustering silhouette is run first and returns a number for each cluster iteration.
-The iteration with the highest number is the optimal number of clusters.
+Instead of evaluating and the results of the clustering model and then making adjustments, pyclustering silhouette is run first, and returns a number for each cluster iteration.
+The cluster iteration with the highest number is the optimal number of clusters.

 **Pyclustering Silhouette Output**

-The results of pyclustering's silhouette said the optimal number of clusters for Google is 4 and Tesla is 6.
+The results of pyclustering's silhouette said the optimal number of clusters for Google is 17 and I had performance issues running the same routine for Tesla.
+After many tries, I just went with 17 for the optimal number of clusters to Tesla.
 Finally, the pyclustering k-medoids model was run with the optimal number of clusters.

 ``` python
 # google - Kmedoids - with optimal clusters